Download the fact sheet:

 The FWC can suspend or terminate protected industrial action.

 The FWC can make an order to suspend or terminate protected industrial action on its own initiative, or on application by:

 - a bargaining representative for the enterprise agreement

 - a Minister of a State or Territory that has referred certain industrial relations powers to the Commonwealth.

-The Fair Work Commission can make such an order in the following circumstances when:
+The FWC can make such an order in the following circumstances when: